DevdudeX/LMD-Replay-Mod/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L4L5S9BK3)

 A MelonLoader mod that aims to let you replay your movement to record at different angles.
-Very early in development so expect bugs.
+Very early in development so expect potential bugs.

 ## Setup Instructions